I uplift stories rooted in places experiencing change.

 My work begins with language, lifting off the page in the form of multi-sensory ecosystems.

 To build these ecosystems, I pull threads across disciplines, collaborating with composers, ecologists, filmmakers, physicists, poets, dancers.
-The making process itself enacts the relational thinking at the heart of my practice: we create with place, not about it.
+The making process itself enacts the relational thinking at the heart of my practice: I create with place, not about it.

-I have designed cultural and environmental education programmes for Bertha Earth, Sierra Club BC, ArtStarts in Schools, Vancouver Park Board, Arts & Health: Healthy Aging Through the Arts, Megaphone Magazine, Thrive Youth Development Canada, and the Bolton Academy of Spoken Arts.
+I have designed experiential learning programmes at the intersection of art x ecology for Bertha Earth, Sierra Club BC, ArtStarts in Schools, Vancouver Park Board, Arts & Health, Megaphone Magazine, Thrive Youth Development Canada, and the Bolton Academy of Spoken Arts.

 Listen to an interview with me on the Terra Sapiens Podcast